pingcap/docs-cn/tune-tikv-thread-performance.md

     If the peak value of the `TiKV-Details.Thread CPU.Unified read pool CPU` on Grafana does not exceed 800%, then it is recommended to set `readpool.unified.max-thread-count` to `10`.
 Too many threads can cause more frequent thread switching, and take up resources of other thread pools.

+    Since v6.3.0, TiKV supports automatically adjusting the UnifyReadPool thread pool size based on the current CPU usage.
+To enable this feature, you can set the [`readpool.unified.auto-adjust-pool-size = true`](/tikv-configuration-file.md#auto-adjust-pool-size-new-in-v630).
+It is recommended to automatically adjust the thread pool size for clusters that are reread and whose maximum CPU usage exceeds 80%.

 * The RocksDB thread pool.

     The RocksDB thread pool is a thread pool for RocksDB to compact and flush tasks.
 Usually, you do not need to configure it.